derri4l/ansiblecollections/readme.md

-This repository is a collection of tools, scripts and other config files I normally use in my homelab.
+This repository is a collection of playbooks, scripts and other config files I normally use in my homelab.